 Once you have your goals and plans in place, devise strategies that will help you stay accountable to them.
 Perhaps you schedule a weekly check-in with yourself on your calendar, keep a health journal, or develop a reward system to keep you excited and motivated.

-Recruit a tribe
+Recruit a community

 Working on your health is something that you are primarily responsible for, but that doesn’t mean you have to do it alone.
 At the Academy of Culinary Nutrition, we have seen our students and alumni thrive on the support and cheerleading they provide to one another.
 Sticking to healthy culinary nutrition habits can be easier when you have others to help keep you accountable.
 Plus, you reap the benefits of group wisdom as share your challenges and triumphs.